francescoferretto/Investigating-relationships-between-Twitter-latent-topics-and-political-orientation/README.md

 Project for the Cognitive, Behavioral and Social Data @ Unipd, made by Natascia Caria, Marìa Emilia Charnelli, Francesco Ferretto, Matteo Lavina and Andrea Sinigaglia

-The aim of this project was, after a preliminary phase of data collection and labeling, in finding topics by analyzing the cluster of topics among different political parties and see their evolution through time.
+The aim of this project is, after a preliminary phase of manual data collection and labeling, in finding topics by analysing the cluster of tweets' words from people having different political parties.
+Two approaches where adopted for topic recognition:
+- a syntactic approach (TF-IDF index) and
+- a semantic one (with Doc2Vec).
+To detect clusters of words (topics) the k-means algorithm was used (under the assumption of non-overlapping clusters of words) and applied w.r.t. time in order to analyse the progress.

 For an in-depth description of the project with its results, look at "CBSD_project.pdf" file.